Official: 10 dead in Dallas-area small plane crash

 The Beechcraft BE-350 King Air hit an unoccupied hangar soon after 9 a.m., according to the Federal Aviation Administration.
 The agency said that the blaze destroyed the plane but could not confirm how many people were aboard Sunday evening.
-Video showed black smoke billowing from the building and a gaping hole in the hangar where the plane crashed.
+Video showed black smoke billowing from the building and a gaping hole in the hangar.

 Officials have not released the identities of the people who died.
 Rosenbleeth said the Dallas County medical examiner’s office confirmed the fatalities to the town and that authorities are still working to notify the families of the victims.